filecoin-project/filecoin-docs/content/en/developers/introduction/overview/index.md

 ## Why develop on Filecoin

-Filecoin combines the benefits of storage on [IPFS](https://ipfs.tech/) (a peer-to-peer content-addressing system) with blockchain-powered [storage guarantees](https://filrep.io/).
+Filecoin combines the benefits of storage on {{< tooltip "IPFS" >}} with blockchain-powered [storage guarantees](https://filrep.io/).
 The network offers robust and resilient distributed storage at massively lower cost compared to current centralized alternatives.

 Developers choose Filecoin because it: